2020/2021 STUDIO POLICIES

-- The registration fee covers the cost of paperwork processing and computer time required to set up your student in the attendance and tuition-billing system.
-It also covers your student’s insurance, music license fees, and studio communication costs, which are all separate expenses from class tuition.
+- The registration fee covers the cost of paperwork processing, insurance, music license fees, and studio communication costs, which are all separate expenses from class tuition.

 - Email is the primary source of communication to Blue Ridge Performing Arts Academy families.
 Please add email@example.com to your contacts to ensure you receive these messages.

 - All e-mail addresses will remain confidential and will be used only for the purpose of BRPAA related communication.

 - Like and follow Blue Ridge Performing Arts on Facebook and Instagram to view updates, studio closings, and announcements.

 - Announcements on closings will also be made via email and studio phone recordings.

 - We encourage communication with our studio families.
 Please feel free to contact Miss Kelly (Owner/Director) or Mrs. Karen (Office Manager) with any questions or concerns!

 - The Blue Ridge Performing Arts Academy spring recital brings all of our classes and levels together for an exciting showcase of the year’s hard work, dedication, and progress.

 - Students are not required to perform in the spring recital, but we strongly encourage participation.
 Students who do not participate often feel left out, as class time is used to practice recital choreography.